 All highly liquid investments purchased with an original maturity of 90 days or less are considered cash equivalents.
-The Company maintains its cash and cash equivalents with major financial institutions in the United States of America, which are insured by the Federal Deposit Insurance Corporation (FDIC), and foreign jurisdictions.
-Deposits in U.S. banks may exceed the FDIC insurance limit.
-The Company has not experienced any losses on its cash and cash equivalents.
-Cash and cash equivalents held in foreign bank accounts totaled \$6,943,755 at December 31, 2010.
+Data I/O maintains its cash and cash equivalents with major financial institutions in the United States of America, which are insured by the Federal Deposit Insurance Corporation (FDIC), and foreign jurisdictions.
+Deposits in U.S. banks exceed the FDIC insurance limit.
+We have not experienced any losses on its cash and cash equivalents.
+Cash and cash equivalents held in foreign bank accounts totaled \$8,276,113 at December 31, 2011.